PrinceSharma-afk/sweet-shop-management/README.md

 ---

-### Note
+### Notes

-Some route and data model choices were intentionally kept simple once the core functionality was stable; in particular, sweets are identified by name instead of numeric IDs to avoid unnecessary refactoring while preserving correctness and testability.
+* Some route and data model choices were intentionally kept simple once the core functionality was stable; in particular, sweets are identified  by name instead of numeric IDs to avoid unnecessary refactoring while preserving correctness and testability.
+* The backend purchase API supports variable quantities, but the frontend intentionally limits purchases to one item per action to keep the user experience simple and focused.
 ---

 ## Tech Stack